-ANNOUNCEMENT: DUKE SCHOLARS IN MOLECULAR MEDICINE PROGRAM APPLICATIONS PERIOD Deadline: June 10 at 11:59 pm: 2024-2025 Duke Scholars in Molecular Medicine (DSMM) Application
+ANNOUNCEMENT: DUKE SCHOLARS IN MOLECULAR MEDICINE PROGRAM APPLICATIONS PERIOD The Deadline has been extended: June 17 at 11:59 pm: 2024-2025 Duke Scholars in Molecular Medicine (DSMM) Application

 Duke Scholars in Molecular Medicine (DSMM) is open to PhD students (who have or are about to pass their preliminary exam) and PhD-trained postdoctoral fellows.
 Through a competitive application process, approximately 25 predoctoral students and postdoctoral associates are selected each year.
 We expose promising young basic scientists to long-standing and emerging problems in priority areas of medicine.
 We help scholars rethink basic science research in continuum with unmet clinical needs of adults and children.